 A 90 minute intake session is scheduled.
 The goal of the intake session is to establish a positive problem solving partnership and to identify specific starting points for change.
 The intake process begins by identifying the strengths of each student that support change (i.e. sports experience, resilience, achievements, positive traits etc) and the resistances or weak links that have deterred success.
-A customized course of action with specific objectives is designed by the student, the caregivers and the EARS coach.
+A customized course of action with specific objectives is designed by the student, the caregivers and Rebecca Shafir.

 30 or 60 minute sessions 1-2x a week are set up.
-The number of sessions or the time spent per session can be extended depending upon several factors, but to keep “the end in sight” we focus on keeping the time commitment to 8 sessions or less.
+The number of sessions or the time spent per session can be extended depending upon several factors, but to keep motivation high and “an end in sight” we focus on keeping the time commitment to 8 sessions or less.
 The sessions can be in person, via Skype or by phone.
-We start facilitating change from the outside in, making adjustments that will have the greatest impact and are easiest to sustain.
+We start facilitating change from the bottom up,making adjustments that will have the greatest impact and are easiest to sustain.
 Enhancement of sleep, diet and exercise, and responses to stress can ease functioning overall.
 If medication has been prescribed, we evaluate its effectiveness in helping the student move forward.
 When students used to failure start to sense positive changes early on, they are more willing to accept next steps.

 Next, attention is given to the student’s environment: the physical setting for study, caregiver influence, school accommodations and incentive systems.